MuntaseerHafizSazid/39_BattleTank/README.md

 # BattleTank Game
 An open world head-to-head tank fight.
+There is really simple ai work and shooting and explosion.